 4. Multiple Channels

 FIG 3.
-Up to 8-channels may be processed concurrently
+Up to 8-channels (4-channel instrument is shown) may be processed concurrently

 5. Integration with Existing PCR, RT-PCR, qPCR

 PCR Biology.
 With respect to polymerase enzymes, many enzymes and have found they all work within our platform.
 Our patent-approved Plasmonic PCR platform has been used to run all types of nucleic acid amplification protocols including PCR (Chlamydia/Gonorrhea), RT-PCR (HIV), and loop-mediate amplification (LAMP - Chlamydia/Gonorrhea).
 Our current effort is for the detection of COVID-19, hands free, label free in under one minute.